What is the Role of Electronic Components in Technology?

 Components critical for wireless and wired communication technologies:

 Antennas act as the interface between radio waves traveling through space and electrical signals in a transmitter or receiver.
 In broadcasting, a radio station transmits signals using an antenna that are then received by antennas on consumer radios.
+RF Bandpass Filter, in conjunction with antennas, ensure only desired frequencies are transmitted and received, reducing interference and improving clarity.
 Antennas convert alternating currents into electromagnetic waves based on the transmission frequency.

 Modulators and demodulators (modems) convert analog signals into digital bits for transmission and back again.
 Traditional dial-up modems allowed computers to communicate through telephone lines.
 Cable and DSL modems provide broadband by modulating multiple signals through high frequency carrier waves.
 Cellular networks use sophisticated modulation to encode and decode calls.